Looking for ideas for a two-week holiday in Ghana? We've come up with an itinerary that showcases the best of the country.

 Dominic Durose, updated by Nancy Chuang

 Volunteer in Ghana and immerse yourself in the vibrant community and laid-back working culture © Laurent Nilles

-Volunteer projects in Ghana offer an amazing opportunity for individuals to live, work and have fun in a new and exciting country; having lived in Accra for six months myself, working in an advertising firm with i-to-i Volunteer & Work Abroad, I can thoroughly recommend the experience.
+Volunteer projects in Ghana offer an amazing opportunity for individuals to live, work and have fun in a new and exciting country.
 However, there are a few things that are worth considering before you leave.

 Overall, volunteering in Ghana was a fantastic experience, one that I will cherish for the rest of my life.
 For me, it was the little things that mattered most: the greeting of a bread seller as I walked to work and the friendly shouts of the local schoolchildren as I joined in their game of football.
 Becoming part of my community is something that, although it wasn’t easy, brought me the most enormous amount of satisfaction during my stay.